 When playing with children, keep in mind to only use familiar names.

 Board and card games

 There are portable versions of several of the most popular board games.
 You can have fun with whatever you bring to the beach in a hot tub or pool.

-Get a deck of waterproof playing cards, then use someything that floats such as a pool float as a floating gaming surface.
+Get a deck of waterproof playing cards, then use something that floats like a pool float as a floating gaming surface.
 You can spend time in the hot tub with your pals while playing various card games.

-You should play short-duration card games, such as snap, that only last a few minutes or so each found to ensure you practice safety and adhere to the prescribed time limitations when using a hot tub.
+You should play short-duration card games, such as snap, that only last a few minutes each round to ensure you practice safety and adhere to the prescribed time limitations when using a hot tub.

 Pass the bottle

 This easy game works well as an icebreaker to get your game night started in a good mood.

 You only need an ice-cold drink can to get started.
 The game aims to pass the can entirely without using your hands around the bathtub.
 Players can use any other body part, but they can’t use the same body part as other players.

 For instance, you can pass the beverage from your neck to a knee, but you can’t pass the bottle from one chest to another player’s chest.
 The player who drops the can is subject to a penalty and must restart the game using a different body part than the previous one.